Radiation Dose Optimization and Safety

 Record radiation doses for each procedure.

-Track cumulative exposure for patients with repeated imaging.
+Track cumulative exposure for patients undergoing repeated imaging.

 Regulatory Compliance